haidar47x/Pocketer/README.md

 You need to [download](https://nodejs.org) and install `npm` on your machine.
 Clone the repository and install the dependencies using `npm install`.

-* `npm run watch`: Packs the source using development config and runs webpack in watch mode.
+* `npm run watch`: Runs the extension in development mode
-* `npm run build`: Packs the source using production config.
+* `npm run build`: Creates a production build
-* `npm run clean`: Wipes out the output folder.
+* `npm run clean`: Wipes out the distribution folder
-* `npm run build`: Wipes out the existing packed source code and re-build.
+* `npm run build`: Perform a clean build
-* `npm run pack`: Creates a clean build and zips it.
+* `npm run pack`: Builds and compresses the archive into a ZIP

 ### License